Approx. 10 minute read

 - Do the items belong to you or are they the result of someone else’s opinions?

-- Do certain items even belong on the list at all?
+- Do certain items even belong on the list?

 You’ve listed all the Advantages and Disadvantages that are important to you as part of the decision-making process.
 It’s time to look at the CCM again, now with a short and long-term focus.

-Review each item in each quadrant and mark them as either having short-term (ST) or long-term (LT) implications for you.
+Review each item in all four quadrants and mark them as either having short-term (ST) or long-term (LT) implications for you.

 Most items listed within a quadrant will either be ST or LT.
 Label the entire quadrant accordingly (ST or LT).